 The school is very conscious of its role in the wider community, and every effort is made to foster links.
 Many senior pupils contribute their time and efforts for the local community during the festive period by creating food hampers and distributing these as gifts to elderly residents.

-The Hospitality class, P6 Prefects and talented musicians also prepare, cook, serve and provide entertainment at a Christmas Lunch for 60 senior citizens from the local community.
-The school has been actively involved in the Strathaven Gala Day; pupils assist local charities in a variety of ways; many pupils are involved with activities in local Primary Schools and Playgroups.
+Strathaven Gala Day; pupils assist local charities in a variety of ways; many pupils are involved with activities in local Primary Schools and Playgroups.
 There are also strong links with local organisations such as Rotary, Round Table and Inner Wheel as well as with local business and industry, in particular with business partners, QTS Hotel, St Andrews' Hospice and Crawford Scientific.
 Many school functions are open to the general public, such as our annual Award Ceremonies and school concerts.